Communications and Media Studies - A6003

 The course is particularly relevant to those employed or seeking employment in communications and media industries (for instance, electronic journalism, policy formulation, public relations, or tourism marketing), as well as those who wish to expand their expertise for teaching purposes or further study.

 You will be introduced to the latest developments and research in communications and media – including in social and online media – always with a view to "real world" application.
-Study units feature guest professional speakers in conjunction with industry focussed field trips to media outlets in Sydney, Melbourne and Shanghai.
+Study units feature guest professional speakers in conjunction with industry focussed field trips to media outlets in Sydney, Melbourne, New York, Hong Kong and Shanghai.

 In the Master of Communications and Media Studies course, you will have the opportunity to undertake industry internships in Australia and overseas.
 For example, students in our program have recently completed internships with the United Nations in New York and with Shandong Television in China.